In many way, the Creoles of New Orleans may be the most quintessentially American society of all, the original American fusion.

 1 pound red kidney beans, (we only use the Camellia brand New Orleans beans, which are smaller and tastier, and ordered on Amazon)

-1/2 to 1 pound smoked andouille pork or chicken sausage, (we love the Jacob’s Original brand from Cajun Country, but also use Silva brand andouille when not available from New Orleans) or any good Italian smoked sausage
+1/2 to 1 pound smoked andouille pork or chicken sausage, (we love the Jacob’s Original brand from Cajun Country, but also use Silva brand andouille when not available from Louisiana) or you can use a great Italian smoked sausage

 7 cups rich chicken broth (we boil down the bones of a whole roasted chicken to make our bone broth)

 1 large onion, chopped into 3/4 inch chunks

 2 cups celery, chopped into 3/4 inch chunks, (about 5 or 6 stalks)